Do Hospitals Need to Wait for “Never Events” to Improve Human Performance?

 You will leave this course with a clear understanding of methods to improve human performance and a plan to apply those methods at your company to achieve great gains in safety, quality, or operational and maintenance performance (all of which depend on human performance).

-Participants will also receive the new book, Stopping Human Error, a $99.95 value, as part of the course materials. in addition, participants will receive a certificate of completion and a 90-day subscription to TapRooT® VI Software, our dynamic cloud-based software that computerizes the TapRooT® Techniques.
+Participants will also receive the new book, Stopping Human Error, a $99.95 value, as part of the course materials.
+Participants will receive a certificate of completion and a 90-day subscription to TapRooT® VI Software, our dynamic cloud-based software that computerizes the TapRooT® Techniques.

 Don’t wait.
 There are a limited number of seats in this course.
 Register TODAY!